dstufft/interoperability-peps/pep-xxxx-build-pipeline.rst

 First, it does not mandate any sort of ability to create a source distribution, however not creating a source distribution is something that should be frowned upon in the general case since it prevents downstream distributors like Debian from being able to redistribute the code provided by that project.

-PEP XX punts on this decision since it's not strictly related to the concept of building, however since distutils/setuptools currently handles both situations you cannot replace distutils/setuptools for one part of that operation without also replacing it for the other, so it is the opinion of this PEP that any method of replacing setuptools for building wheels *must* also include a method for replacing setuptools for building sdists.
+PEP 516 punts on this decision since it's not strictly related to the concept of building, however since distutils/setuptools currently handles both situations you cannot replace distutils/setuptools for one part of that operation without also replacing it for the other, so it is the opinion of this PEP that any method of replacing setuptools for building wheels *must* also include a method for replacing setuptools for building sdists.
 To do otherwise would incentivize people to either not use the new system, or more likely, to not produce source distributions at all.

+Similarly, PEP 517 mostly punts on the issue as well, however it does define somewhat what a sdist is.
+It is the opinion of this PEP, that the sdist definition provided by PEP 517 conflates the idea of a sdist with the idea of a source tree directory (such as with a VCS) however those two items are similar, but different concepts.

 Secondly, it does not specify any particular kind of pipeline that a build must go through.
 It is the opinion of this PEP that it should.
 The reasons for this